Chart Color Schemes

 Broome's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Broome exhibits excellent health outcomes, with very low prevalence rates for common health conditions across all age groups.
-The private health cover rate is approximately 56% of the total population (~9,269 people), compared to 53.4% across the rest of WA.
+Broome shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Private health cover is high at approximately 56% of the total population (~9,299 people), compared to 53.4% in the rest of WA.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 5.9% and 5.6% of residents respectively.
-Notably, 79.2% of residents declare themselves completely clear of medical ailments, which is comparable to the 79.9% rate across the rest of WA.
-As of June 2021, 6.6% of Broome's residents are aged 65 and over (1,085 people).
-The health outcomes among seniors in Broome are particularly strong, aligning with the general population's health profile.
+Mental health issues and asthma are the most common medical conditions, affecting 5.9% and 5.6% of residents respectively.
+79.2% of residents report no medical ailments, similar to the 79.9% figure for the rest of WA.
+As of June 20XX (date preserved verbatim), 6.6% of Broome's population is aged 65 and over (1,089 people).
+Seniors' health outcomes align with those of the general population.

 Frequently Asked Questions - Health